Menu

 Poulsbo

-HOST: Edwin, Margarita, and Melissa
+HOST: Edwin, Margarita, & Melissa

 Our annual club cruise last weekend to the friendly city of Poulsbo was another big success.
 Many thanks to Edwin, Margarita and Melissa for being our gracious hosts for the weekend.
 We had a total of 14 boats, 2 children, 2 dogs, 3 Toms, 2 James, 2 happy hours, one breakfast and one potluck dinner!